dantonnoriega/prospectus-draft/docs/index.md

 <!--chapter:end:02.40-methods.Rmd-->

-# The SNAP Benefit Cycle and the Demand for Emergency Assistance {#chapter-3}
+# Demand for Emergency Assistance and the SNAP Benefit Cycle {#chapter-3}

 ## Motivation {-}